Fezbot3000/Pokemon-card-tracker/test.md

 Search for the keywords to learn more about each warning.
 To ignore, add // eslint-disable-next-line to the line before.

 WARNING in [eslint]
-src\components\CardDetails.js
-  Line 167:50:  The ref value 'messageTimeoutRef.current' will likely have changed by the time this effect cleanup function runs.
-If this ref points to a node rendered by React, copy 'messageTimeoutRef.current' to a variable inside the effect, and use that variable in the cleanup function  react-hooks/exhaustive-deps
-  Line 222:46:  'handleClose' was used before it was defined

-           no-use-before-define

 src\components\Marketplace\ListCardModal.js
-  Line 527:27:  Classname 'focus:ring-[var(--primary-default)]/20' is not a Tailwind CSS class!  tailwindcss/no-custom-classname
-  Line 557:27:  Classname 'focus:ring-[var(--primary-default)]/20' is not a Tailwind CSS class!  tailwindcss/no-custom-classname
+  Line 494:27:  Invalid Tailwind CSS classnames order  tailwindcss/classnames-order Line 527:27:  Invalid Tailwind CSS classnames order  tailwindcss/classnames-order Line 557:27:  Invalid Tailwind CSS classnames order  tailwindcss/classnames-order

 src\components\Marketplace\ListingDetailModal.js
-  Line 135:6:  React Hook useEffect has a missing dependency: 'checkForExistingChat'.
-Either include it or remove the dependency array  react-hooks/exhaustive-deps
+  Line 135:24:  'checkForExistingChat' was used before it was defined  no-use-before-define

 src\components\Marketplace\Marketplace.js
-  Line 214:6:  React Hook useEffect has a missing dependency: 'loadCardImages'.
-Either include it or remove the dependency array  react-hooks/exhaustive-deps

-src\components\Marketplace\MarketplacePagination.js
-  Line 68:38:  'index' is defined but never used  @typescript-eslint/no-unused-vars
+  Line 214:13:  'loadCardImages' was used before it was defined  no-use-before-define

 src\components\Marketplace\MarketplaceSelling.js
-  Line 162:6:  React Hook useEffect has a missing dependency: 'loadCardImages'.
-Either include it or remove the dependency array  react-hooks/exhaustive-deps
+  Line 162:13:  'loadCardImages' was used before it was defined  no-use-before-define

 src\components\MoveCardsModal.js
-  Line 102:15:  Classname 'focus:ring-[var(--primary-default)]/20' is not a Tailwind CSS class!  tailwindcss/no-custom-classname
+  Line 102:15:  Invalid Tailwind CSS classnames order  tailwindcss/classnames-order

 src\components\NewCollectionModal.js
-  Line 98:13:  Classname 'focus:ring-[var(--primary-default)]/20' is not a Tailwind CSS class!  tailwindcss/no-custom-classname
+  Line 98:13:  Invalid Tailwind CSS classnames order  tailwindcss/classnames-order

 src\components\PSADetailModal.js
-  Line 77:38:  'applyPSADetails' was used before it was defined

-                                         no-use-before-define
-  Line 80:9:   The 'applyPSADetails' function makes the dependencies of useEffect Hook (at line 77) change on every render.
-To fix this, wrap the definition of 'applyPSADetails' in its own useCallback() Hook  react-hooks/exhaustive-deps

-src\components\PublicMarketplace.js
-  Line 218:6:  React Hook useEffect has a missing dependency: 'loadCardImages'.
-Either include it or remove the dependency array  react-hooks/exhaustive-deps

-src\components\SharedCollection.js
-  Line 96:16:  'loadSharedCollection' was used before it was defined  no-use-before-define
+  Line 4:8:    'Modal' is defined but never used
+                     @typescript-eslint/no-unused-vars
+  Line 10:3:   'mergeWithExistingCard' is defined but never used             @typescript-eslint/no-unused-vars
+  Line 27:10:  'psaData' is assigned a value but never used                  @typescript-eslint/no-unused-vars
+  Line 208:9:  'handleModalContentClick' is assigned a value but never used  @typescript-eslint/no-unused-vars

 src\components\UpgradeModal.js
-  Line 131:7:  Classname 'upgrade-modal' is not a Tailwind CSS class!  tailwindcss/no-custom-classname
+  Line 131:7:  Invalid Tailwind CSS classnames order  tailwindcss/classnames-order

-src\contexts\UserPreferencesContext.js
-  Line 307:6:  React Hook useEffect has missing dependencies: 'preferredCurrency' and 'saveUserPreferencesToFirestore'.
-Either include them or remove the dependency array  react-hooks/exhaustive-deps

 src\design-system\components\CardDetailsModal.js
   Line 687:3:  'onDelete' PropType is defined but prop is never used                 react/no-unused-prop-types Line 691:3:  'imageLoadingState' PropType is defined but prop is never used        react/no-unused-prop-types Line 695:3:  'additionalHeaderContent' PropType is defined but prop is never used  react/no-unused-prop-types

-src\design-system\components\CardOptimized.js
-  Line 158:17:  Classname 'card-title' is not a Tailwind CSS class!  tailwindcss/no-custom-classname

 src\design-system\components\CollectionSelector.js
   Line 242:15:  Classname 'focus:ring-[var(--primary-default)]/20' is not a Tailwind CSS class!  tailwindcss/no-custom-classname